Sugar Land man indicted in nationwide fraudulent car buyer paper tag scheme

-SUGAR LAND, Texas – More charges have been filed in the fraudulent paper license plate scheme involving fake car dealerships that issued more than 700,000 illegitimate paper tags, announced U.S. Attorney Jennifer Lowery.
+HOUSTON – More charges have been filed in the fraudulent paper license plate scheme involving fake car dealerships who issued more than 700,000 illegitimate paper tags, U.S. Attorney Jennifer Lowery announced.

-Officers arrested 33-year-old Daniel Rocky Christine-Tani of Sugar Land on Wednesday.
-He is expected to make his first court appearance at 10 a.m.
-Thursday before U.S. Magistrate Judge Sam Sheldon.
+Daniel Rocky Christine-Tani, 33, Sugar Land, was arrested Thursday.
+He is expected to make his initial appearance at 10 a.m.
+Friday before U.S. Magistrate Judge Sam Sheldon.

 Co-conspirators Leidy Areli Hernandez Lopez, 40, Houston, and Octavian Ocasio, 50, New York, were previously charged and arrested in the same scheme.